About Our Work

 To understand what the challenges facing our community are you have to connect in our environment and really listen

 To solve the sort of issues we are currently facing, we often need others to be personally connected to the issue we want to solve.
 It needs people who care.
-People who see past the problems to the solutions.

 This is why Changemakers are so important because they are individuals who put ideas into action.
 They work out what the problems and barriers are big and small and explore realistic solutions to these issues.